keithmaher/AutismFriendlyLocations/README.md

 # Persistence
 * The persistance within this app is Firebase realtime storage.
-* The Locations are stored in a JSON within Firebase and read into the App.
+* Both the Locations and the Comments are stored within Firebase.
-* The API call is to foursquare and the information got back is stored in a list.
+* The API makes the call to the endpoint everytime the "Search" fragment is loaded.

+# Instillation
+* To download and build in Android Studio - Download zip file or git clone repositorie.
+* Install app on your phone - Visit www.keithjmaher.ie > follow instructons, and enjoy.

 # Video Demo
 https://www.youtube.com/watch?v=PxSZ_L5MpkU